 At M-G-M, there was another girl singer singed to a movie contract named Judy Garland.
 The studio starred Durbin and Garland in a short film, Every Sunday (1936).
 The film was a showcase for the vocal talents of both young women.
 Garland’s contemporary “swing” style of vocalization contrasted with Durbin’s classical operatic voice.
 After the film’s release, the studio dropped Durbin from their star roster, but kept Garland.
 There are a lot of stories surrounding the reason Durbin’s contract was not renewed, but it just appears to have been more of an oversight than the studio preferring Garland.

 When M-G-M didn’t renew Durbin’s contract, she was signed immediately by Universal Studios.
 Her first feature film, Three Smart Girls (1936) was a box office bonanza and is credited with saving the struggling studio from bankruptcy.
 The film was so popular that it made Durbin an overnight sensation.
-That same year she, along with Mickey Rooney, received a juvenile Oscar for her film work in 1938.
+In 1939 she, along with Mickey Rooney, received a juvenile Oscar for her film work in 1938.

 |Durbin, center, with her Three Smart Girls screen sisters Nan Grey, left and Barbara Read|